 The Doctor of Education major in Educational Management, introduced in 2014, is designed to train teachers, researchers, and administrators to become effective educational leaders and knowledge and skills equipped school administrators in all levels of education.
 Specifically, the program focuses on imbuing these professionals with theoretical groundings, practical knowledge, and advance research skills through the program’s varied delivery modes.

 Through this program, the students will master theories in educational management, research on trends, issues, policies, and practices in education, as well as train in managing and evaluating school systems for the improvement of the teaching and learning landscape in the country.
-The degree will be awarded upon completion of 60 units or 1944 hours of course work which includes Dissertation 1 and 2.
+The degree will be awarded upon completion of 60 units comprised of 48 units or 864 hours of academic coursework and 12 units of dissertation writing (Dissertation 1 and 2).

 Please click or tap on the sections below for more detailed information about the EdD EdM program.

 Those who are masterate degree holders in the teaching and training workforce who intend to develop expertise in educational management.